 “We compared the three species found to the north, near Winton, to our new Eromanga giant and it looks like Australia’s largest dinosaurs were all part of one big happy family.

-“Over the last 17-years numerous dinosaur, skeletons have been found, including one with an almost complete tail.
-The discovery of a rock-shelf, almost 100 meters long, represents a sauropod pathway, where the dinosaurs walked along trampling mud and bones into the soft ground,” Dr. Hocknull said.
+“Over the last 17 years numerous dinosaur, skeletons have been found, including one with an almost complete tail.
+The discovery of a rock shelf, almost 100 meters (330 feet) long, represents a sauropod pathway, where the dinosaurs walked along trampling mud and bones into the soft ground,” Dr. Hocknull said.
 “Discoveries like this are just the tip of the iceberg.
 Our ultimate goal is to find the evidence that tells the changing story of Queensland, hundreds of millions of years in the making.
-A grand story all scientists, museums and tourists can get behind.”
+A grand story all scientists, museums, and tourists can get behind.”

 Minister for Arts Leeanne Enoch said the exciting new discovery helps to cement Queensland as Australia’s dinosaur capital.